colibris-framework/colibris/README.md

         'cookie_name': 'auth_token'
     }

-The `auth_token` property is optional and tells the backend to look for the token in cookies as well, in addition to the `Authorization` header.
+The `cookie_name` property is optional and tells the backend to look for the token in cookies as well, in addition to the `Authorization` header.